Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're arranging dementia care for a parent in Washington, the state has a distinctive option you should know by name: the Specialized Dementia Care Program.

-If you're pricing assisted living for a parent in Washington, the number to brace for is about $6,975 a month.
-That's the state's approximate median, and it runs above the national figure.
+If you're pricing assisted living for a parent in Washington, the number to brace for is about $7,600 a month in 2026.

 If you're arranging dementia care for a parent in Arizona, the first thing to know is that memory care here is delivered in an assisted living facility licensed for directed care.

-A nursing home in Arizona runs about $91,250 a year for a shared room, less than most states charge but still far more than almost any family can pay out of pocket for long.
+A nursing home in Arizona runs about $100,375 a year for a shared room, roughly on par with the national median but still far more than almost any family can pay out of pocket for long.

 In North Carolina, "home health" and "home care" are two different services, licensed and paid for differently, even though families use the names interchangeably.